natanast/TidyTuesday/R/2025/2025-03-18/README.md

-# Long Beach Animal Shelter
+# Palm Trees

-This week we're exploring the [Long Beach Animal Shelter Data](https://data.longbeach.gov/explore/dataset/animal-shelter-intakes-and-outcomes/information/)!
+This week we're exploring [Palm Trees](https://www.nature.com/articles/s41597-019-0189-0)!

-The dataset comes from the [City of Long Beach Animal Care Services](https://www.longbeach.gov/acs/) via the [{animalshelter}](https://emilhvitfeldt.github.io/animalshelter/) R package.
+The dataset comes from the [the PalmTraits 1.0 database](https://www.nature.com/articles/s41597-019-0189-0) via the [`palmtrees`](https://github.com/EmilHvitfeldt/palmtrees) R package by [Emil Hvitfeldt](https://github.com/EmilHvitfeldt).

-> This dataset comprises of the intake and outcome record from Long Beach Animal Shelter.
+> Plant traits are critical to plant form and function —including growth, survival and reproduction— and therefore shape fundamental aspects of population and ecosystem dynamics as well as ecosystem services.
+Here, we present a global species-level compilation of key functional traits for palms (Arecaceae), a plant family with keystone importance in tropical and subtropical ecosystems.

-- How has the number of pet adoptions changed over the years?
+- How does the sizes of the different species of palms vary across sub families?

-- Which type of pets are adopted most often?
+- Which fruit colors occur most often?

 Thank you to [Lydia Gibson](https://github.com/lgibson7) for curating this week's dataset.